-This is a common acronym for those who work with governance and public management, but it is still not known by many people.
-SDGs are the Sustainable Development Goals that were defined by the UN (United Nations) so that countries, companies and people could improve in each and every aspect.
+This is a common acronym for those working in governance and public management, but one that not many people know about yet.
+The SDGs are the Sustainable Development Goals that were defined by the UN (United Nations) so that countries, companies and people could improve in every aspect.

-Read on to find out what the goals are and why this is such an important subject!
+Read on to find out what the goals are and why it's so important!

-The proposal of the SDGs emerged in 2015 at a meeting of world leaders at the UN headquarters (in New York, USA).
-The idea was to put together a sustainable development plan for the next 15 years, in an attempt to improve the reality of the world and of people in several ways.
-Learn what were the main focuses of the 2030 Agenda:
+The SDGs were proposed in 2015 at a meeting of world leaders at UN headquarters (in New York, USA).
+The idea was to put together a sustainable development plan for the next 15 years, in an attempt to improve the reality of the world and people in various ways.
+Find out what the main focuses of the 2030 Agenda were:

 - Social: human issues such as health, education, quality of life and justice.

-- Environmental: preservation of the environment, including reversing deforestation, protection of forests and biodiversity, combating desertification, use of marine resources and measures against climate change.
+- Environmental: preservation of the environment, including the reversal of deforestation, protection of forests and biodiversity, combating desertification, use of marine resources and measures against climate change.

 - Economic: raising awareness about the use and depletion of natural resources, waste production, energy consumption, among other issues.